Jill Marie Jones

-Jill Marie Jones is an American actress and former professional dancer and cheerleader.
+Jill Marie Jones is an American actress.
 Jones is best known for her role as Antoinette "Toni" Childs-Garrett on the UPN comedy series, Girlfriends (2000-2006).
 Jones has appeared in a number of films, and had the recurring role as Cynthia Irving on the Fox supernatural series, Sleepy Hollow (2013–15).
 From 2015 to 2016, she starred as Amanda Fisher in the Starz horror-comedy series, Ash vs Evil Dead.

 Early life

-Jones was born in Dallas, Texas.
-After attending Duncanville High School, and Texas Woman's University, Jones was a Dallas Cowboys Cheerleader for two years, a Dallas Mavericks Dancer for one year, and toured with the United Service Organization (USO) and United States Department of Defense to Korea, Japan, Israel, and Egypt.
-She has also performed on Monday Night Football and "The Miss Texas Pageant."
-She started her career as a model, before moving to Los Angeles to pursue acting full-time.
+Jones was born and raised in Dallas, Texas.
+She graduated from Duncanville High School, where she was on the drill team, in 1992.
+Jones attended the Texas Woman's University.
+Before her acting career, she worked as a Dallas Mavericks dancer for one year, and a Dallas Cowboys cheerleader from 1993 to 1995.
+As one of five Black Dallas Cowboys cheerleaders on the team at the time, she formed a strong bond with her teammates which she has described as a "sisterhood".
+She also toured with the USO and Department of Defense to Korea, Japan, Israel, and Egypt.
+While working as a model with the Campbell Agency in Dallas, Jones relocated to Los Angeles and enrolled in acting classes, studying under acting coach, John Kirby.
+Jones has cited Susan Lucci's portrayal of Erica Kane on All My Children as an early influence for her interest in acting.

 Career

-Left to right: Jones with Mara Brock Akil, Persia White, Golden Brooks and Tracee Ellis Ross in 2013.
+Jones with Girlfriends creator (Mara Brock Akil, far left) and co-stars (left to right: Persia White, Golden Brooks, Tracee Ellis Ross, Jones) in 2013.

 Jones made her screen debut in 2000, on the Saturday morning series City Guys.
 Later that year, she won the co-leading role alongside Tracee Ellis Ross, Golden Brooks and Persia White on the UPN comedy series, Girlfriends which was created by Mara Brock Akil.
 She played the role of self-centered and materialistic Toni Childs for six seasons of the series.
 In May 2006, it was confirmed that Jones left Girlfriends because her contract ended.
 When asked in a 2007 interview whether she felt the character of Toni Childs had run its course, Jones responded: "No, I think if Toni came back and when I say no, I say it because there are brilliant writers on ‘Girlfriends’.
 There is so much more that you can do.
 For me and my career, my contract was up after six seasons and there's a whole film world that I wanted to experience and that's what I’ve been doing.
 I think if Toni came back to the show, there would be so much more to write and much more to bring.
 That's a testament to how great Mara and the rest of the writers are".